Are Large Passive Funds Discouraging Competition?

 But first, let's take a step back: What is common ownership, and what are the effects that academics and policymakers are worried about?
 Common ownership refers to the phenomenon of asset managers acquiring large stakes of several companies within the same industry (for example, a passive fund that tracks the S&P 500 will necessarily buy shares in American (AAL), Delta (DAL), Southwest (LUV), and United (UAL)).

-Aron Szapiro does not own shares in any of the securities mentioned above.
+Aron Szapiro does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.